-Please refer to the updated UAA Research Lab Policies.
+Please refer to EHSRMS/EM Laboratory Safety page for the latest Research Lab Policies.

 For your convenience, here is the link to Biosafety in Microbiological and Biomedical Laboratories (BMBL) 5th Edition from the US Dept. of Health and Human Services, Centers for Disease Control and Prevention and National Institutes of Health.
 FYI Section V Vertebrate Animal Biosafety Level Criteria for Vivarium Research Facilities covers recommendations and requirements for ABSL2.
 This is the guiding manual for biosafety at research institutions.